 Beyond your eyes, your nose is probably the best tool for discovering mold.
 If your entire home or certain rooms have a constant musty odor, it could be a sign that mold is present in a hidden location.

 If you run your heating or air conditioning system and notice a musty smell, you may have mold in your vents or ductwork.
 In this case, professional assistance and possibly mold remediation is likely needed.

 Prevent Mold with Air Purifiers from OransiIf you are ready to take a comprehensive approach to preventing mold, then you need to include an air purifier from Oransi.

-Specifically, you need the best air purifiers for mold, such as the Finn HEPA UV Air Purifier, which uses UV light to destroy mold spores, reducing the chance of reproduction.
+Specifically, you need the best air purifiers for mold, such as the Mod+ Air Purifier, which uses MERV17 air filtration to capture airborne mold spores, reducing the chance of reproduction.